If you have a well and are dealing with water issues, read this post to…

 - The right is the "cut-off" pressure which tells the pump to shut off after reaching a set pressure.
 You can increase this by turning it clockwise in a 1/2" increment.

 Turn the cut-off valve clockwise 1/2" and then turn the circuit breaker to turn the well pump back on.
 This way you can check your settings, and drain the water out of the tank by running a faucet until the pump starts running.
+This should have increased water pressure.
 Test the pressure, and if you're satisfied with the results, tighten the nuts, put the cover back on, and enjoy your water pressure.

 It's important to never adjust your psi on your well pump pressure switch to above 60 as this can cause damage to your tank.